Florete

 For future evolution there is a requirement to support various link protocols:

 So we need a design where we'd be able to integrate different link protocols easily.
 But for C1 we need only single link protocol (QUIC, as implemented in C0).
 Support of QUIC will be introduced via FlorIO.
-But Connection service of the cluster vertex must be link-agnostic.
+But Connection service of the mesh-vertex must be link-agnostic.

 No-goals